ahmetcik/Chemical-Transferable-Potentials/README.md

 # Chemical-transferable-potentials
-Module for building chemical-tranferabel potentials (CTPs), e.g. fitting the compound dependent linear parameters of 2b+3b potentials via a neural network.
+A python module for building Chemical-tranferabel machine-learning potentials (CTPs).
+CTPs are models for atomistic simulations.
+The compound dependent parameters of 2b+3b potentials are described by some  neural network.
+The models approximate the Born-Oppenheimer potential-energy suraface using density-functional-theory calculations as training data.
 The 2b+3b descriptor and potential module can be accesed also independently of the CTP approach.
+Publication is in preparation.